-This post describes numerous cognitive and behavioral tips and strategies to help you overcome social anxiety and build social intelligence.
-Depending on your specific personality and past experiences, some strategies will work better than others, so I suggest trying them out to see which ones are most effective for you.
+This post will dive in to a number of cognitive and behavioral tips and strategies that I used to overcome social anxiety and build social intelligence.
+Depending on your specific personality type and past experiences, some strategies will work better than others, so I suggest trying them out to see which ones are most effective for you.

 We are all the product of our genes and our environment, also known as nature and nurture.
 We have specific brain wiring which determines our personality type, and then our experiences act on our personality, either enhancing or mitigating certain traits.
 If you wish to learn more about how our personalities are shaped, I suggest checking out a couple of great books by Daniel Goleman: Emotional Intelligence and Social Intelligence.